nalathethird/ResoScanner/README.md

 This README explains the bots intentions and purpose, for [Terms Of Service](https://github.com/nalathethird/ResoScanner/blob/main/TERMS_OF_SERVICE.md) and [Privacy Policy](https://yellowdogman.com/), see their respective .MD's.

-Sadly, I would like to keep this bots code Private for now, until I can fully and cleanly make a well documented bot, the actual code is strictly Private.
+Sadly, I would like to keep this bots code Private for now, until I can fully and cleanly make a well documented bot.

 I have several things I would like to do with this bot before an official release or pre-release, including cluster setup, proper InteractionsEndpoints, etc. but Im in a rough spot IRL, and this is hard to do with a short attention span.